-The second major result that we present here is that, even if we add communication and restriction to the minimal fragment of MA, the leader election problem in a ring cannot be solved.
+The second major result that we present here is that, even if we add communication and restriction to the minimal fragment of MA to form boxed MA, i.e. MA without the open capability, the leader election problem cannot be solved in symmetric rings of composite (i.e. non-prime) size (Theorem 5.3).
 This clearly shows that in MA, the open capability (but not communication) is crucial in order to pass resources around.
-In connection with our results, we recall that Zimmer [20] proved that the synchronous choice-free $\pi$ -calculus can be encoded into pure Safe Ambients (SA) [9], showing that link-passing can be simulated in pure SA.
+In connection with our results, we recall that Zimmer [21] proved that the synchronous choice-free π -calculus can be encoded into pure Safe Ambients (SA) [9], showing that link-passing can be simulated in pure SA.
 The encoding uses the open capability.
 Thus the open capability seems quite powerful.
 This is in contrast with other expressiveness results based on Turing completeness [10,3], where it was shown that the open capability is not crucial, since the minimal fragment is still Turing-complete.